org-zpr/zpr-core/packet_walk.md

 ### Packet Reaches The Egress Adapter

 When the packet arrives at its last ZPR hop, the Egress Client Adapter, it is uncompressed according to the rules installed during the Bind exchange.
 After that, its A2A HMAC is checked for packet integrity.
 Should the integrity check fail, the packet will be dropped.
-Should it succeed, the packet is forwarded on to the Agent.
+Should it succeed, the packet is forwarded on to the Actor.
 A reverse packet should flow seamlessly through all of the same stages and checks as this non-first forward packet.